equilaterus-gamestudios/PlasticSCM-GitHub-extension/README.md

 ## Installation

-1. Download the latest [release](https://github.com/equilaterus-gamestudios/PlasticSCM-GitHub-extension/releases), and extract the file contents inside the *client* folder of your PlasticSCM installation.
+1. Download the latest [release for Windows](https://github.com/equilaterus-gamestudios/PlasticSCM-GitHub-extension/releases) and extract the file contents inside the *client* folder of your PlasticSCM installation.
 Usually:

     ```
     C:\Program Files\PlasticSCM5\client